18mr/18mr/ideas/_posts/2018-02-21-stopICEextremevetting.md

 author: "Laura Li"
 featured-image: '/static/images/featured/2018-02-08-ICE-Virtual-Dragnet_SM-191x1111-update.jpg'
 featured-alt-text: "A flier reading ICE's Virtual Dragnet and a picture of a passport"
-tweet: "@ICEgov wants to continuously scan social media/internet to flag 10,000+ ppl annually for deportation investigations or visa denials based on vague criteria."
+tweet: "Asian Americans and communities of color will be caught in %23ICE Dragnet that will continuously scan social media/internet to flag 10,000+ ppl annually for deportation investigations or visa denials based on vague criteria."
-facebook: ""
+facebook: "ICE plans to build a deportation machine that will continuously scan social media to flag 10,000+ people for deportation per year and Asian Americans and other people of color will be targeted."
 blurb: "As Asian Americans we know that our communities and other communities of color are going to be specifically targeted because citizenship status has never protected us from being treated like we’re enemies or foreigners."
 permalink: /2018/02/stop-ICE-deportation-machine.html
 ---